* FTSEurofirst 300 down 0.5 pct, falls from 6-1/2-yr high

 * Euronext slips again; UBS starts with 'sell' rating

-PARIS, June 23 European stocks fell early on
+LONDON, June 23 European stocks fell on Monday

-revived worries over the pace of the economic recovery in the
+about the pace of economic recovery in the region.

-sectors slipped deeper into contraction territory in May,
+sectors slipped deeper into contraction in May, dampening hopes

-dampening expectations for a rebound in the euro zone's
+for a rebound in the euro zone's second-biggest economy.

 Separate Markit data showed manufacturing output in Germany,